 We often think of retirement finance as a two-phase process.
-You spend several decades saving money; then, once you've retired, you spend another few decades spending that same money.
+You devote several decades generating income and saving money; then, once you've retired, you devote another few decades spending that same money.
 But it doesn’t have to be that way.
 You don’t have to depend entirely on the contents of your 401(k) and IRA to fund your post-career life.

 Here are some common sources of retirement income.
-Depending on your goals and circumstances, some of these sources may yield significant monthly returns, while others may just provide beer or lunch money.
+Depending on your goals and circumstances, some of them may yield significant monthly returns, while others may just provide beer or lunch money.

-During your prime earning/saving years, your investment portfolio should be focused on growth stocks—shares that are expected to steadily increase in value over the years.
-But as you near retirement, consider shifting your emphasis to interest-generating assets, including stocks that pay regular dividends, and bonds, which pay interest.
-You might also consider investing in REITs, which are publicly traded baskets of real estate holdings; preferred stock; and Master Limited Partnerships, which pay you a share of the royalties on the use of energy storage and transportation facilities.
+During your prime earning and saving years, your investment portfolio should be focused on growth stocks—shares that are expected to steadily increase in value over the years.
+But as you near retirement, consider shifting your emphasis to income-generating assets, including stocks that pay regular dividends and bonds that pay interest.
+You might also consider investing in real estate investment trust (REITs), which are publicly traded baskets of real estate holdings; shares of preferred stocks, which are a sort of hybrid between common shares and bonds; and master limited partnerships, which pay you a return of capital from income generated by natural resource and real estate operations.

-While you are in savings mode, income generated by these assets should be re-invested to turbo-charge the growth of your nest egg.
-When you retire, those dollars can go straight to your bank account.
+While you are in savings mode, income generated by these assets should be re-invested to turbocharge the growth of your nest egg.
+When you retire, those dollars can go straight into your bank account.

-The size of your monthly check will depend, in large part, on when you elect to start taking benefits.
-You can begin receiving Social Security benefits as early as age 62.
-But if you do so, your check will forever be 30 percent less than if you had waited until your full retirement age, which hits sometime between age 66 and 67, depending on what year you were born.
-Warning: If you take a job in retirement before you reach full retirement age, your benefits could be suspended or reduced.
+The size of your monthly Social Security check will depend, in part, on when you elect to start taking benefits.
+You can begin receiving Social Security benefits as early as age 62, but if you do so, your check will forever be 30% less than if you had waited until your full retirement age, which hits sometime between age 66 and 67, depending on what year you were born.

-Your potential monthly benefit will grow about 8 percent every year that you don’t take Social Security —until age 70 when it levels off.
-That doesn’t mean you should wait until you are 70.
+Your potential monthly benefit will grow by about 8% every year that you don’t take Social Security after the age of 66—until age 70, when it levels off at 132% of the usual amount.
+That doesn’t mean you should necessarily wait until you are 70.
 Any number of factors will influence this decision, including your health and financial situation.
-Bottom line: Take your benefit when you truly need it to meet your specific needs.
+The bottom line: Take your benefit when you truly need it to meet your specific needs.

 Real estate can be tricky, especially for rookies.
 Study up on the market before committing to the rental game.
 Think long and hard about how much of your post-career life you want to spend managing your rentals.
-One option is to hire a management company.
-This will reduce your headaches — and your income.
+One option is to hire a management company, which will reduce your headaches but will also reduce your income.

-Just remember: If you accept Social Security before your full retirement age (sometime after your 66th birthday) a part-time job could result in a reduction or suspension of your benefits.
+If you accept Social Security before your full retirement age, a part-time job could result in a reduction of your benefits.

 Once the cornerstone of retirement funding, pensions are pretty much a thing of the past in the private sector.
 But they are going strong in the public realm, where the life-long payments help offset the relatively low salaries paid to teachers, firefighters, and police officers.

-If you’ve held several jobs in your career it might be worth checking back to see if you are due any pension benefits.
-It might be just a few dollars a month, but every dollar matters, right?
+If you’ve held several jobs in your career, it's worth checking back to see whether you are due any pension benefits.
+It might be only a couple hundred dollars per month, but every dollar matters.